Prediction of $s^\pm$-wave superconductivity enhanced by electronic doping in trilayer nickelates La$_4$Ni$_3$O$_{10}$ under pressure

-Next, we constructed a six-band ${e_g}$-orbital tight binding (TB) model on the trilayer lattice for the I4/mmmm phase of 4310-LNO at 30 GPa with overall filling $n = 4$ by using the NN and next nearest-neighbor (NNN) hoppings.
-The kinetic hopping component is:
+Next, we constructed a six-band ${e_g}$-orbital tight binding (TB) model on the TL lattice for the I4/mmm phase of 4310-LNO at 30 GPa with overall filling $n = 4$ by using the NN and next nearest-neighbor (NNN) hoppings, similar to another independent work~\cite{Luo:arxiv24}.
+More details can be found in Supplementary Material~\cite{Supplemental}.